mattrussi/gitlab-com-runbooks/docs/sentry/sentry.md

 ### Data

-Sentry stores it's data in a combination of CloudSQL running Postgresql and BigTable.
+Sentry stores its data in a combination of CloudSQL running Postgresql and BigTable.
 The event data is stored for 30 days before deleted.

 ## Integrations